Notre Dame of Marbel University

-Notre Dame of Marbel University, also known by its acronym NDMU, is a private Catholic educational institution run by the Marist Brothers in Koronadal, South Cotabato, Philippines.
+Notre Dame of Marbel University, also known by its acronym NDMU, is a private Catholic educational institution run by the Marist Brothers in City of Koronadal, South Cotabato, Philippines.
 It was founded in 1945 and offers pre-school, elementary, high school, college and postgraduate courses.
 It is the only university in Koronadal and considered the premier university in South Cotabato, with NDMU Library being one of largest in southern Mindanao.
 It became the first Marist university in the country in 1992, and is a member of the Notre Dame Educational Association, a network of Notre Dame schools in the Philippines under the patronage of the Blessed Virgin Mary.

 History and timeline

 Rev. Francis McSorley, OMI founded Notre Dame of Marbel High School immediately after World War II to cater to the educational needs of settlers in the Koronadal Valley.
 It was the first high school in the area.